-This new memory care facility in Fox Point is a 102,700-square-foot, two-story CBRF with underground parking specializing in memory care for those with early to late-stage dementia and Alzheimer’s disease.
+This new assisted living and memory care community in Brookfield features four smaller homes on its grounds specializing in memory care for those with dementia and Alzheimer’s disease.

 Milwaukee Catholic Home

 On the surface, the project had a simple mandate to convert administrative offices into a public gathering space for residents, guests and employees of the facility to socialize, relax and interact.
 However, there were unique design challenges that included designing for an aging population, visibility from the main lobby, a connection to the exterior, and creating an aesthetic that represents the values of the resident community.